 Light sensors form the basis of the CCD sensor found in digital cameras, but they’re also extremely useful in industrial sorting machines, where they’re used to filter manufacturing defects out of production lines at lightning pace.
 But they’re also great for domestic use.
 For example, we’ve put together an Arduino-based circuit for detecting the color of a coffee capsule and displaying the relevant information on an LCD screen.
 And once you’ve gotten it working, you’ll be able to apply the same circuitry to a range of other solutions.

 The complex information put out by an RGB sensor allows you to sense for a specific combination of colors.
 By contrast, a photo-resistor will simply vary according to the overall incoming light.

 Given that LDRs will vary in resistance as the temperature rises and falls, they’re a poor match for situations where the temperature is going to fluctuate.

 An LDR can respond to a small change in light in a few milliseconds, but if going from total light to total darkness, or vice versa, it can take a second or longer for the change to fully register.
 RGB sensors are comparatively zippy.

 Force and touch sensors convert physical force into electrical signals.
-Like the other sensors we’ve mentioned, these come in several different varieties, each of them suitable for a slightly different application.
+Like the other sensors we’ve mentioned, these come in several different varieties, each suited to a slightly different application.
 Force-sensitive sensors are found in a many devices such as mobile phones, digital scales and also in your car, as part of the airbag triggering system.